Easy Grilled Tandoori Chicken

 Once you’ve gathered your ingredients, we will use the following method:

 - Step 1 – Prepare the chicken.
-Wash your chicken and then trim off the fat and skin.
+Wash your chicken (optional) and then trim off the fat and skin.
 Once the skin is removed, take your knife and score the chicken in a cross-hatch pattern.
 This helps get the marinade on more surface area and will improve the browning of the chicken when you cook it.

 - Step 2 – Prepare your marinade.
-In a glass container large enough to accommodate all of the chicken, plus the yogurt at the yogurt, lemon juice, and all the spices.
+In a glass container large enough to accommodate all of the chicken, plus the yogurt, lemon juice, and all the spices.
 Peel your ginger with a spoon and grind it with your garlic cloves in a mortar and pestle.
 Add the ginger and garlic paste to your marinade.
 Combine all the ingredients thoroughly.
 If you think your marinade is a little thick, add a bit more lemon juice or water.

 - Step 4 – Grill your chicken.
 Light your grill, and bring it to temperature.
 I like to cook this easy grilled Tandoori chicken between 400-450o degrees.
 The high heat in our Kamado-style grill really mimics the traditional Tandoor oven really well.
 Turn regularly to get dark grill marks on all sides of your chicken.
 Cook your chicken until it reaches an internal temperature of 165o.